 At this stage, trial users can only be unblocked by entering their registration code.
 Versions 1.5+ require new codes.
 Please contact us before upgrading.

-A special note: deleting registry settings does NOT revert
+A special note: deleting registry settings does

 to the original state where the program could be downloaded again.